aws-samples/eks-workshop/content/beginner/120_network-policies/calico/stars_policy_demo/create_resources.md

 kubectl apply -f namespace.yaml
 ```

-We will create frontend and backend [replication controllers](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) and [services](https://kubernetes.io/docs/concepts/services-networking/service/) in this namespace in later steps.
+We will create frontend and backend [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [services](https://kubernetes.io/docs/concepts/services-networking/service/) in this namespace in later steps.

 Copy/Paste the following commands into your Cloud9 Terminal.